oliveman01/remix/examples/socket.io/README.md

 # Express + Socket.io

-Socket.io is the simples way to work with WebSockets in Node.js
+Socket.io is the simplest way to work with WebSockets in Node.js

 This example shows how to setup socket.io inside a Express server and together with a Remix app and how to connect from the browser.